MuddassirMunir/24News-API/README.md

 # 24News-APIs
+2 APIs for 24NewsHD mobile applications.

+## Installation
-Clone the repository
+1. Clone the repository
-Install npm modules: npm install
+2. Install npm modules: `npm install`
-Install bower dependencies bower install
+3. Install bower dependencies `bower install`
-Start up the server: node server.js
+4. Start up the server: `node server.js`
-Add your IP in remote mysql in cpanel to authentiate communication with remote Wordpress DB.
+5. Add your IP in remote mysql in cpanel to authentiate communication with remote Wordpress DB.
-View in browser at http://localhost:8080 to start the APIs
+6. View in postman at http://localhost:8080 to start the APIs